How to protect your family's documents with encryption

 Set up your access plan

-Once your documents are encrypted and stored, think about the access question.
+Once your documents are stored, think about the access question.
 Who needs to get to these files, and when?

 For most families, this means: